filamentphp/filament/packages/panels/docs/06-navigation.md

 }
 ```

-### Making navigation groups redirect to a URL
+### Setting a navigation group URL

-By default, navigation groups only serve as a label for the items within them.
-You may make a navigation group redirect to a URL by calling `url()` on the `NavigationGroup` object:
+By default, navigation group labels are only clickable when a group is collapsible.
+However, you may set a navigation group URL to make the label itself link to a specific page by calling `url()` on the `NavigationGroup` object:

 ```php
 use Filament\Navigation\NavigationGroup;